Morozzzko/git_browse.nvim/README.md

 ## Commands

 * `:Blame` – open blame
+* `:BlameLine` – open blame for file navigated to cursor's line
 * `:Browse` – open tree for directory / blob for file
+* `:BrowseLine` – open tree for directory / blob for file navigated to cursor's line

 ## Things to do